New clinical recommendations for whiplash

 The image is of a dark-haired man with a light beard and mustache.

-Dr Chris Papic is a physiotherapist and researcher at the University of Queensland who helped to develop the guidelines and website.
+Dr Chris Papic is an exercise physiologist and researcher at the University of Queensland who helped to develop the guidelines and website.

 Physiotherapists will be critical to ensuring effective implementation of these recommendations.